frontegg-samples/frontegg-api-access-control/README.md

 * `justification` - if `result` is `false`:

-   - `MISSING_FEATURE` - User/Tenant is not entitled to the feature of this route.
+   - `MISSING_FEATURE`: User/Tenant is not entitled to the feature of this route.
-   - `MISSING_PERMISSION` - User/Tenant is missing permission to access this route.
+   - `MISSING_PERMISSION`: User/Tenant is missing permission to access this route.
-   - `MISSING_ROUTE` - Route is not configured.
+   - `MISSING_ROUTE`: Route is not configured.
-   - `PLAN_EXPIRED` - Plan that enabled that route is expired for user/tenant.
+   - `PLAN_EXPIRED`: Plan that enabled that route is expired for user/tenant.
-   - `ROUTE_DENIED` - Route denied for the user/tenant.
+   - `ROUTE_DENIED`: Route denied for the user/tenant.